deepsarda/Aeona/README.md

 <a href="https://aeona.xyz/support"><img src="https://aeona.xyz/logo.png"></a>

-Aeona aims to be an multipurpose all in one chatbot for discord.
+For Discord, Aeona wants to be a multifunctional all-in-one chatbot.
-Discord is heading to an new era of slash commands but we should not forget out roots in the message commands.
+Slash commands will usher in a new era for Discord, but we must not lose sight of our legacy with message commands.
-Aeona provides support for both message based commands and slash based commands.

-- Support for as many languages as possible.
+Aeona supports slash-based commands as well as message-based commands.

+- The ability to support the greatest number of languages.
-- Simple and easy to understand codebase.
+- A simple and intuitive codebase.
-- Customizable in everyway possible.
+- Every aspect is customizable.
-- Lastest discordjs version as soon as possible.
+- The most recent version of Discordjs as soon as possible.

 ## Features/Goals

 PS: Check back often for new updates to this list.

-- Multiple language support.
+- Support for multiple languages.
-- Using of buttons and selection menu's.
+- Using menus and buttons for selection.
-- AI Chatbot
-- AntiNuke, Welcomer, Logging, Boost Logging, Server Stats and more.
+- AntiNuke, Welcomer, Logging, Boost Logging, Server Stats, and more are all features of the AI chatbot.
-- Powerful Automated Security Features like Anti Nuke, Anti Spam, Anti Scam, Anti Mass Mention and much more.
-- Many Minigames and Fun commands (100+).
+- Strong automated security features, such as anti-nuke, anti-spam, anti-scam, anti-mass-mention, and many others.
+- A lot of fun commands and minigames (more than 100).
-- Advance Economy and Leveling system.
+- A levelling and advanced economy system.
-- Dashboard for easy use.
+- An easy-to-use dashboard.

 [**Invite the Public Version of this Bot**](https://www.aeona.xyz).
 Note: Current version of bot runs on a highly customized version of [Milrato Bot](https://github.com/Tomato6966/Multipurpose-discord-bot).